nellessen/tornado-shortener/README.md

 ### Hash Salt
 For every URL shortened by this application a uniquie hash is generated.
 This hash is  based on the the current day and an incrementing index for the current day.
-Both parameters are hashed using [hashids](http://www.hashids.org/).
+These two values are used to generate the final hash using [hashids](http://www.hashids.org/).
 Note that collisions are prevented even if you run this application in multiple processes because the the index used is stored and incremented in Redis.
 If you want the hashes to be more obscure you can provide a salt as the parameter `salt`.